 Be more sensitive

 Arguments are very emotional exchanges and some of us are highly sensitive and our response can appear disproportionate to the issue.
-“However, it serves no purposes to ridicule or mock your partner when they are upset,” says Suis.
-She suggests recommending a time-out to calm down and gather your thoughts.
-“This shows you are still willing to listen, but need a break to calm down the situation,” she says.
-Here are tips on how to love more and battle less in your relationship.
+“However, it serves no purpose to ridicule or mock your partner when they are upset,” says Suis.
+Propose a time-out to calm down and gather your thoughts, she suggests.
+“This shows you are still willing to listen, but need a break to calm down the situation.”

 Don’t threaten a break-up